 5. Failing to Use Long-Form and Story-Driven Ad Copy

-When creating ads, a typical mindset is, “How can I grab a users’ attention with as few words as possible?”
-While concision certainly has its place in marketing campaigns, including Facebook ads, failing to use long-form and storytelling in ad copy can also limit the effectiveness of them.
+When creating ads, a typical mindset is, “How can I grab a user’s attention with as few words as possible?”
+While concision certainly has its place in marketing campaigns, including Facebook ads, failing to use long-form and storytelling in ad copy can also limit their effectiveness of them.